Read time: 7 to 8 minutes

 If you can’t contribute directly to a Roth IRA, consider going through the back door.
 Here’s how it’s done:

-Quickly roll over that traditional IRA to a Roth IRA.
+- Quickly convert that traditional IRA to a Roth IRA.
 Speed counts, because any earnings that you convert to the Roth IRA would be reported as taxable income in the year of the conversion.
-(You will owe taxes on the contributions you convert because they were made with after-tax money.)
+(You won’t owe taxes on the contributions you convert because they were made with after-tax money.)

-Learn how Roth contributions can get you tax-free retirement income here.
+Learn how Roth contributions can get you tax-free retirement income.

 Special tax considerations